greg-raven/Impeachment-Chronicles/_posts/2024-07-29-police-had-shooter-surrounded.md

 Agents also already had texts about the suspicious person with a range finder from over an hour before.

-The more evidence that comes out… THE MORE IT LOOKS LIKE AN INSIDE JOB ⚠️
+The more evidence that comes out ...
+THE MORE IT LOOKS LIKE AN INSIDE JOB ⚠️

 No wonder Facebook and Google are trying to erase the entire event from history!